Save After-Tax Dollars With Roth 401k

 Employee: When you direct part of your salary to a 401k, you’re making “salary deferral” contributions (also known as “employee” contributions).
 For those contributions, you can choose whether you want to make traditional, Roth, or both types of contributions—up to the total annual limit.

-Employer: Your employer might also contribute to the plan and help you build up your retirement savings.
+Employer: Your employer might also contribute to the plan and help you accumulate retirement savings.
 Those contributions, known as employer contributions, might be matching contributions, profit-sharing, or other types of contributions.
-Employer contributions are generally “pre-tax” contributions, and you typically need to pay tax on withdrawals from those accounts.
+Employer contributions are usually “pre-tax” contributions, and you typically need to pay tax on withdrawals from those accounts.

 Roth 401k is simply an option, and it might or might not make sense for you.
 Speak with your tax preparer or a qualified tax advisor before making your decision.